Social Security Administration’s Ticket to Work Program

 Participating in a Ticket to Work program does not mean that disability payments will automatically end.
 Instead, you may continue to be eligible for the PASS protections of SSI and SSDI trial work protections while gaining independence, earning income and supporting your family.

 Navigating the Social Security disability system can be complex and confusing.
-If your application has been denied or if you are filing for the first time, contact the experienced disability attorneys at Phillips Disability.
+If your application has been denied or if you are filing for the first time, contact the experienced disability attorneys at Dayes Law Firm PC.
 Not only can we help you with your application or appeal, but we also understand your frustration and offer free consultations to determine if you may be eligible to receive disability benefits.